Toshiba to 'aggressively consider' sale of most of Westinghouse

-TOKYO (Reuters) - Japan's Toshiba Corp (6502.T) said on Tuesday it will speed up looking at whether it should sell a majority of its overseas nuclear power business.
+TOKYO, March 14 (Reuters) - Japan's Toshiba Corp said on Tuesday it will speed up looking at whether it should sell a majority of its overseas nuclear power business.

 The company plans to review the positioning of its U.S. nuclear power unit Westinghouse and "aggressively consider strategic options for it," the company said in a regulatory filing.